daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 # The FIFO

-There is a feature of Unix called [named pipes][named-pipe], which are also commonly known as FIFOs because of their _first in, first out_ behavior (not to mention the fact that you create them by using a command called `mkfifo`).
+There is a neat feature of Unix called [named pipes][named-pipe], which are also commonly known as FIFOs because of their _first in, first out_ behavior (not to mention the fact that you can create them by using a command called `mkfifo`).

 * FIFO (mkfifo, etc.)
   * Explain more about named pipes.
 The info from the wikipedia article is a